Get

 How Do Siamese Kittens Get Their Color?

-The Siamese breed has a gene that causes the colors that you find them in.
+The Siamese breed has a gene that causes the colors that you find in them.
 It’s called the Himalayan gene, and it causes something called temperature-reactive albinism.
 This changes the color of the kitten based on their local body temperature.

 The fur in the cooler parts of the kitten’s body will be darker than the fur in the warmer regions.
-The darker parts are called color points and include lynx points, seal points, chocolate points, apricot points, and cinnamon points.
+The darker parts are called color points and include seal, chocolate, blue, and lilac points.
+Other variations, such as lynx points, red points, tortie points, and cinnamon points, exist but were developed through selective breeding.

 three siamese kittens on the floor